luciancheng/LeetCodeSolutions/README.md

-# Welcome to my LeetCode Solutions
+# Welcome to my LeetCode Solutions!

 ## Things to note
 - I am not good at LeetCode, but trying to get better